Categories

 • The main nightlife scene is in Lan Kwai Fong (Central District), where foreigners, locals, and tourists all come together to party.
 Bars, pubs, dance clubs, restaurants – LKF has it all.
 For even more options, head up the stairs to SoHo.

-• Great bars to start your night in Central: The Wise King, Whisky & Words, Tell Camellia (cocktails), Stockton, COA, and The Old Man.
+• Great bars to start your night in Central: The Wise King, Whisky & Words, Tell Camellia (cocktails), Stockton, and The Old Man.

 • For a slightly calmer (and grittier) scene, check out the bars and clubs in Wanchai.
 Also popular with foreigners.
 Top picks here: The Wanch (live music), Delaneys, and Bar Amazonia.